-NBA Live 21: Release date, PS5, trailer, EA Play, cover star, graphics, rosters, Ultimate Team, Career Mode, Xbox Series X, Next-Gen & more
+NBA Live 21: No show at EA Play, Release date, PS5, trailer, cover star, graphics, rosters, Ultimate Team, Career Mode, Xbox Series X, Next-Gen & more

 It’s been a long wait for fans.
 Will we finally see a sequel from the EA Sports franchise?

 Unfortunately after no word at EA Play 2020, the skipping of NBA Live 20 may now turn into a permanent stop with NBA Live 21 potentially dead in the water.